 Imperfect equity substitutability implies that stock prices react to a global index redefinition.
-Stocks which are upweighted (downweighted) in a global index earn positive (negative) returns.
+Stocks that are upweighted (downweighted) in a global index earn positive (negative) returns.

 The alternative hypothesis is that of complete stock substitutability, which rules out any price effect.
-A non-rejection of Hypothesis H1 opens the possibility for the index redefinition to generate country-wide demand shocks.5 Hypothesis H2 investigates whether such shocks have an impact on exchange rates.
+A nonrejection of Hypothesis H1 opens the possibility for the index redefinition to generate countrywide demand shocks.5 Hypothesis H2 investigates whether such shocks have an impact on exchange rates.